Abu-Hijleh/COSC310_A3/README.md

-# NOVABOT, THE ROBOT ASTRONOMER
+# NOVABOT, THE ROBOT ASTRONOMER AND GEOGRAPHER
 ---

 # Project Description

-Nova is a chatbot that is passionate about teaching astronomy to users.
-Her implementation of natural language processing in python allows her to understand and answer user questions related to stars, galaxies, black holes, planets and many other astronomical topics.
-She was created with the intent to spread basic knowledge about astronomy to individuals who are interested in the field.
+Nova is a chatbot that is passionate about teaching astronomy and geography to users.
+Her implementation of natural language processing in python allows her to understand and answer user questions related to astronomy such as stars, galaxies, black holes and planets, and questions related to geography such as country capitals and geographical records.
+She was created with the intent to spread basic knowledge about astronomy and geography to individuals who are interested in these fields.

 # Software Development Life Cycle